sabrinahaniff/sabrinahaniff/README.md

 # Hi, I'm Sabrina

-CS student at the University of Guelph building AI systems focused on **security, privacy, and adversarial robustness**
+CS student at the University of Guelph building AI systems at the intersection of security, privacy, and adversarial robustness.

 ## What I Build and Explore